 “You are salt of the earth ... you are the light of the world ... a city built on a hill ... a lamp on a lamp stand ... so let your light shine before others.”
 Scripture affirms that we are unique, precious and of great value - we are loved, worthy and desired.
 We are called to be all that we are and all that we could be; we are called into the fullness of life and the fullness of our own particular life.

 And it is not only because God loves and values us; it is also because God loves others and desires that they be blessed by and through us.
 We are called to be most fully who we are not simply so that we will enjoy being ourselves but because the world in which we live, our community, needs us to be our truest and best selves.
 There are those who need our saltiness, there are those in need of the light we bring.
-And when we let our light shine others will see God in action and may be brought into that light themselves.
+And when we let our light shine others will see God in action and may be brought into that light themselves, their divine spark may be kindled by the light and fire in us.

 Now many people have heard the exhortation to be salt and to be light primarily as a moral commandment.
 And the next few verses are probably why “Do not think that I have come to abolish the law or the prophets; I have come not to abolish but to fulfill. ... for I tell you, unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of heaven.”